CIBC-Internal/python/Doc/library/doctest.rst

 A number of option flags control various aspects of doctest's behavior.
-Symbolic names for the flags are supplied as module constants, which can be or'ed together and passed to various functions.
+Symbolic names for the flags are supplied as module constants, which can be :ref:`bitwise ORed <bitwise>` together and passed to various functions.
 The names can also be used in :ref:`doctest directives <doctest-directives>`, and may be passed to the doctest command line interface via the ``-o`` option.

 .. versionadded:: 3.4
    The ``-o`` command line option.